odpi/egeria-docs/site/docs/guides/contributor/release-process/egeria-core-release.md

 ### Core Egeria Release process

+Open up an issue in core egeria using the 'release' template.
+This contains check boxes for the activities that should be performed

 ??? success "1.
 Agree schedule"
     --8<-- "docs/guides/contributor/release-steps/agree-schedule.md"
 ??? success "2.
 Track remaining issues and PRs"